-This report discusses the methods, assumptions, and results from model runs using the groundwater availability model of the central portion of the Gulf Coast Aquifer System (Chowdhury and others, 2004).
-Table 1 summarizes the groundwater availability model data required by statute, and Figure 1 shows the area of the model from which the values in the table were extracted.
-If after review of the figure, the Calhoun County Groundwater Conservation District determines that the district boundaries used in the assessment do not reflect current conditions, please notify the TWDB at your earliest convenience.
+This report discusses the methods, assumptions, and results from a model run using version 1.01 of the groundwater availability model for the central portion of the Gulf Coast Aquifer System (Chowdhury and others, 2004).
+This report replaces the results of GAM Run 12-016 (Wade, 2012) because the approach used for analyzing model results has since been refined and GAM Run 12-016 was completed using the alternative model for Groundwater Management Area 16.
+Table 1 summarizes the groundwater availability model data required by statute and Figure 1 shows the area of the model from which the values in the table were extracted.
+If, after review of the figure, the Corpus Christi Aquifer Storage and Recovery Conservation District determines that the district boundaries used in the assessment do not reflect current conditions, please notify the TWDB at your earliest convenience.